 Let’s talk about some of those trade-offs.

 The first and probably most important one would be your ratio of stocks to bonds.
-The global portfolio is bond heavy.
-You’d be about 60% bonds which might not be the best idea if you were say, a 25-year-old investing for retirement.
-If that were you, you’d probably prefer little if any bonds in your portfolio because you would not need the safety bonds provided.
+The global portfolio is typically bond heavy.
+You may be about 60% bonds which might not be the best idea if you were say, a 25-year-old investing for retirement.
+If that were you, you’d probably prefer little if any bonds in your portfolio because you may not need the safety bonds generally provided.
 Retirement is far off in the future and youth is the time to take smart risk.

 So, eliminating stocks or bonds from the “buy everything” approach is first.
-Delete bonds for more risk, delete stocks for less risk.
+Delete bonds to take on more risk, delete stocks to take less risk.

 What if you wanted higher expected returns for your stocks?
-Well, there are some things we know about stocks that can help us increase expected returns in your portfolio.
+Well, there are some things we know about stocks that may help us increase expected returns in your portfolio.

-Small companies have higher expected returns than big ones.
+Small companies often have higher expected returns than big ones.
 Why?
 Risk.
-Small companies fail more often so investors require more returns to invest in them.
+Small companies tend to fail more often so investors require more returns to invest in them.

 Value (or struggling) companies have higher expected returns than growth (or great) companies.
 Huh?
 You are saying that struggling companies like Kmart have higher expected returns than Amazon?
 Yes, because risk is related to return and Kmart is riskier (They are flirting with bankruptcy).

 One more screen we might use for stocks is profitability.
-It turns out that the most profitable firms today tend to generate the highest expected returns in the future.
+It turns out that the many profitable firms today tend to generate high expected returns in the future.

 Now, for the bond side of your investment portfolio.
-Bonds are not a great source of risk-adjusted returns.
+Bonds are typically not a great source of risk-adjusted returns.
 As bond maturities go up, so does return, but not nearly as much as risk.
 Bonds become very price volatile as they respond to changes in interest rates.
-Let’s invest in short-term bonds only (5 years or less) and let’s buy longer-term bonds only when the interest rate they offer is significantly higher (A steep yield curve).
+We like to invest in short-term bonds only (5 years or less) and buy longer-term bonds only when the interest rate they offer is significantly higher (A steep yield curve).

-Bonds also pay investors for taking the underlying risk of the company.
-Really risky bonds (junk bonds) don’t offer a return commensurate with their risk.
-So let’s buy investment quality bonds only.
-And, let’s only buy lower quality bonds when we are offered significantly more return (This is called high credit spreads).
+Corporate bonds also pay investors for taking the underlying risk of the company.
+Really risky bonds (junk bonds) don’t offer a return commensurate with their risk, in our opinion.
+So we like to buy investment quality bonds only.
+And, we like to buy lower quality bonds when we are offered the opportunity for significantly more return (This is called high credit spreads).

 So, generally, we see bonds as a source of safety, not as a great source of real returns.
-Let’s buy only short-term, high-quality bonds to stabilize the portfolio in good times and get our long-term returns from stocks.
+We like to buy only short-term, high-quality bonds aimed to stabilize the portfolio in good times and get our long-term returns from stocks.

-Now I have a stock portfolio that’s smaller, cheaper, and more profitable than the market.
-I have a bond portfolio that’s shorter term, and higher quality than the market.
-I also have a mix of stocks to bonds that is right for my life stage.
+We aim to have a stock portfolio that’s smaller, cheaper, and more profitable than the market.
+We aim to have a bond portfolio that’s shorter term, and higher quality than the market.
+We also aim to have a mix of stocks to bonds that is right for a life stage.

 What about values?